 Let’s look at how the revenue is usually split between the actors in this model.

-First, let’s look at the owner of the infrastructure.
-Usually he takes the lion’s share of the revenue from the first clients.
+The owner of the infrastructure usually takes the lion’s share of the revenue from the first clients.
 This could be considered as the payment – by the exploitation partner – for the access to the infrastructure.
 In essence, the hotel chain pays to gain access to the goose, to be able to get some of its golden eggs.
 As usage during a fixed time period – usually a year – mounts, the share of revenue the infrastructure owner has the right to decreases.
 Once the right to access to the goose has been paid, the infrastructure partner profits less from traffic increases, although he will still profit.

 Or, to put it differently, the infrastructure owner has no direct advantage in overburdening his own infrastructure, as what he makes from it is decreasing with the mounting occupancy volumes.
 That is, unless he is strapped for cash, which is often likely resulting in his selling of the goose to another interested infrastructure owner.
 Sometimes hotel property changes hands without the exploitation partner changing.